cavestruz/cavestruz.github.io/_pages/about.md

 Interested in Joining?
 ======
-If you are an undergraduate student at UMich interested in research, our group typically takes a student through the Physics Department's Summer Undergraduate Research Fellowship for Physics majors.
+If you are an **undergraduate student at UMich** interested in research, our group typically takes a student through the Physics Department's Summer Undergraduate Research Fellowship for Physics majors.
 If you are interested in joining the group through this program and wish to list me as a potential research adviser in the application, please also email me with a summary of your previous research experience, your expected semester of graduation, and any coding/software development experience you might have had.

-If you are an undergraduate student from a different institution interested in research, please consider applying to our [REU program](https://reu.physics.lsa.umich.edu/).
+If you are an **undergraduate student from a different institution** interested in research, please consider applying to our [REU program](https://reu.physics.lsa.umich.edu/).
 Our group also typically takes a student through the REU program.

-If you are a current UMich PhD student and a current or prospective postdoc interested in working on a research project, please reach out to me directly over email.
+If you are a **current UMich PhD student and a current or prospective postdoc** interested in working on a research project, please reach out to me directly over email.

-If you are interested in the Physics PhD program at UMich, please see information [here](https://lsa.umich.edu/physics/graduate-students.html).
+If you are **interested in the Physics PhD program at UMich**, please see information [here](https://lsa.umich.edu/physics/graduate-students.html).
 I am typically unable to respond to the numerous individual inquiries pre-admisison.
 If you admitted to a UMich graduate program, I would be happy to chat over possible research projects and collaborations as you consider your options.
 ALCCA has ongoing collaborations with faculty in the Astronomy and Statistics departments of UMich.